 - Student Progress: This category captures students' learning gains in either adult basic education (ABE) or English language acquisition/English as a second language (ESL) programs.
-Student progress is measured by tests that are valid and reliable for adults and disengaged youth. - (2) Student Achievement: This category captures the rate of students who passed a portion of a secondary credential assessment, the rate of students who earned their secondary credential, and the rate of students who earned a high-level, industry-recognized career and technical education (CTE) certification in child development, medical/nurse assisting, or information technology.
+Student progress is measured by tests that are valid and reliable for adults and disengaged youth. - (2) Student Achievement: This category captures the rate of students who passed a portion of a secondary credential assessment, the rate of students who earned their secondary credential, and the rate of students who earned a high-level, industry-recognized career and technical education (CTE) certification.